Applications for the First Home Owner Grant may be made through an Approved Agent.

 Proof of identity for each applicant/spouse or domestic partner

-One document from the list provided in Section 1 - Proof of Identity (refer to page 2 of the First Home Owner Grant Application & Lodgement Guide (PDF 626KB).
+One document from the list provided in the Proof of Identity section of the Lodgement Guide.
 This includes documents such as an Australian Birth Certificate, Australian Passport, Australian Drivers Licence or Australian Medicare Card.

 Additional supporting evidence is required if you are: